Changggg/ecopad_documentation/README.md

 ===================

 This documetation is about installing the ecopad system in your local machine(preferably a linux machine ).
 This documentation will wake you through :-
+         * Adding a new task to the existing model

+         * Adding a new model

          * installing the system in your machine